LukaHietala/LukaHietala/README.md

 ### Heyo!

-I'm a developer that contributes to open-source and uses Typescript.
+I'm a developer that contributes to open-source and uses Typescript and Javascript.

 Links:
 1. **Project Corex:** https://github.com/Project-Corex.